 For various reasons, people can be lacking in one or more digestive enzymes.
-Someone with pancreatic insufficiency would not be producing enough enzymes or bile to breakdown foods.
+Someone with pancreatic insufficiency would not be producing enough enzymes or bile to break down foods.
 This is usually caused by things like cystic fibrosis, diabetes, or pancreatic cancer.
-Some types of bariatric surgeries will induce a pancreatic insufficiency, making fat absorption difficult.
+Some types of bariatric surgeries will induce pancreatic insufficiency, making fat absorption difficult.

 Genetics plays a big role, too.
-It’s estimated 60% of the global population lacks the enzyme lactase, which is responsible for breaking down milk-sugars.
-Lactose intolerance, as it is known, is very region specific; Nearly 90% of eastern Asian people will not produce enough lactase, where only 5% of northern European people won’t.
+It’s estimated that 60% of the global population lacks the enzyme lactase, which is responsible for breaking down milk-sugars.
+Lactose intolerance, as it is known, is very region-specific; Nearly 90% of eastern Asian people will not produce enough lactase, where only 5% of northern European people won’t.

 Food Sources of Digestive Enzymes

 Some foods have enzymes that aid in digestion.
 Here’s a snapshot:

 We should not rely on dietary sources of enzymes.
 Firstly, we don’t have to.
 In general, our body makes enough enzymes to facilitate digestion.
 Secondly, the number of active enzymes will be low in any given food, plus that amount will vary from crop to crop, so consistency will be a real problem.
 Finally, most of our foods are processed in some way – normally cooking – which destroys the enzymes pretty efficiently.